Direct naar inhoud

 Criteria for working in the Netherlands

-Once you have obtained your permit, there are additional requirements to meet:
+Once you have obtained your permit, you will still need to meet the following requirements:

 • You must have a valid passport or ID card.